nshcherbakova/ImageEditor/README.md

 There are several goals of this project:

-1. to make project from idea to full value comfy GUI app through several steps:
+1. to make the project from the idea to full value comfy GUI app through several steps:
-- making UI concept
+- making the UI concept

 ![Main Sacreen](Images/ui_concep_Filters_screen.png) ![Dialog Sacreen](Images/ui_concept_Menu.png) ![Dialog Sacreen](Images/menu.png)

-- making app architecture
+- making the app architecture
 - choosing technologies and frameworks
 - breaking to tasks and milestones
 - writing code